datawithdanny/sql-masterclass/course-content/the-end.md

 Our first live SQL training cohort begins in November 2021 - you can gain all access to course content, recorded videos, our private Discord and more for a one off payment of only $49 - find out more [here!](https://www.datawithdanny.com/courses/serious-sql)

-*Click on the image above to open the Data With Danny website in a new tab!*

 # 8 Week SQL Challenge Case Studies

 <a href="www.8weeksqlchallenge.com/getting-started" target="_blank" rel="noopener noreferrer">